mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 When orc invasions threatened Thaldros, House Goldshore saw opportunity in crisis.
 They financed the kingdom's defense, supplying armies and extending credit to a desperate crown.
 Their fortune multiplied while others suffered.
 In recognition of their "contributions," the king granted them full noble status—though cynics noted the grant came suspiciously close to the loan extensions.
 The king became indebted, and that debt gave Goldshore a kind of power that gold alone cannot buy.

-{{pageNumber,auto}}
-{{footnote Tirvandor Settlement History}}
-\page

 **The Dragon Crisis (1156 CR)**

 When the red dragon Infernalix emerged from the volcanic regions and demanded tribute, the kingdom turned again to Goldshore financing.
 The house loaned massive sums for dragon defense—sums the crown still hasn't repaid.
 Today, King Aldric IV owes approximately 50,000 gold to House Goldshore, making them not merely wealthy but the kingdom's primary creditor.
 Political power through debt has proven more durable than political power through force.

 **Modern Era (1200s)**

 Today, House Goldshore operates a banking empire that spans Thaldros.
 Their private fleet numbers eighteen merchant-warships, each capable of defending itself against pirates.
 Their information network reaches into every court and counting house.
 Lord Aldris III married late to a human woman, Lady Mirella, who died in 1230 CR—a loss that some say changed his temperament from merely ruthless to bitterly vindictive.

+{{pageNumber,auto}}
+{{footnote Tirvandor Settlement Registry}}
+\page

 The population has reached 16,000, making Goldreach the largest port in western Thaldros.

 ### Current Status (1247 CR)